Amo tu cama rica

-Amo tu cama rica is a 1992 Spanish romantic comedy film directed by Emilio Martínez-Lázaro, which stars Ariadna Gil and Pere Ponce.
+Amo tu cama rica is a 1992 Spanish romantic comedy film directed and co-written by Emilio Martínez-Lázaro, which stars Ariadna Gil and Pere Ponce.
 The film helped to launch the acting career of a young Ariadna Gil.

 Plot

 The fiction tracks the up and downs on the relationship between Pedro and Sara.

 Cast

 Production

 Amo tu cama rica was co-written by the director Emilio Martínez-Lázaro alongside Martín Casariego and David Trueba.
 The score was composed by Michel Camilo.
 Ariadna Gil and Pere Ponce joined the cast as leads after a three-month-long casting of young actors across Spain.
 José Luis López Linares took over cinematography duties.
 Produced by Fernando Trueba PC and Kaplan S.A, filming began by April 1991 in Madrid.

 Release

 The film was theatrically released in Spain on 31 January 1992.